HAH802E1M Image Sensors and Processing (4 ECTS)

 5 – Sampling, interpolation, and geometric transformations.

-6 – Image differentiation, edge detection, Harris points.
+6 – Image differentiation, contour extraction, Harris points.

 Contacts